-- 1. The number of people includes 1 Director who retired in June 2023, and 2 Directors who were appointed in June 2023.
-There were 11 Directors and 8 Executive Officers as of March 31, 2024.
-Compensation to Directors who were concurrently serving as Executive Officers is included in that of Executive Officers. - 2.
-Includes other compensation (commuter pass allowance) of \(\frac{4}{2}68\) thousand. - 3.
-In addition to base salary of Executive Officers, ¥16 million of corporate housing costs, such as housing allowance and related tax adjustments, were provided. - 4.
-Deferred compensation granted during and prior to the fiscal year ended March 31, 2024 is recognized as expense in the financial statements for the fiscal year ended March 31, 2024.
-Furthermore, the expenses related to the Long-Term Incentive Plan, which was approved for implementation at the Compensation Committee on March 29, 2024, will be recognized for the performance evaluation period starting from the fiscal year ended March 2025 and are not included in the figures mentioned above. - 5.
-Subsidiaries of the Company paid ¥76 million to Outside Directors as compensation, etc. for their directorship at those subsidiaries for the fiscal year ended March 31, 2024.
+- 1. The number of people includes 2 Directors who retired in June 2024, and 1 Director who was appointed in the same month.
+There were 10 Directors and 7 Executive Officers as of March 31, 2025.
+Compensation to Directors who were concurrently serving as Executive Officers is included within Executive Officers. - 2.
+The amount reflects voluntary salary return. - 3.
+Represents deferred stock-based compensation awards granted in prior years recognized as expense in the consolidated financial statement of income for the year ended March 31, 2025.
+The expense of NSUs is remeasured to fair value at each balance sheet date, while the amounts of RSUs and PSUs are measured at fair value on the grant date. - 4.
+Subsidiaries of the Company paid ¥80 million to Outside Directors as compensation, etc. for their directorship at those subsidiaries for the year ended March 31, 2025.